andrew-t-james/extreme-sports/README.md

 ## Installation
-There are some dependancies and a few instructions on how to run the application.
+There are some dependencies and a few instructions on how to run the application.
-Seperate instructions are provided to get GConnect working also.
+Separate instructions are provided to get GConnect working also.

 ## Dependencies
 - [Vagrant](https://www.vagrantup.com/)